-Very small amounts of radionuclides were used in CY 2006.
-Radionuclides were used in solution (reference standards) or in solid form (sealed sources); consequently there were no radioactive air emissions and no exposures to the general public.
+Very small amounts of radionuclide were used in CY 2007.
+Radionuclides were used as reference standards in solutions or in solid form; consequently there were no radioactive air emissions and no exposures to the general public.

 CERTIFICATION

 I certify under penalty of law that I have personally examined and am familiar with the information submitted herein and based on my inquiry of those individuals immediately responsible for obtaining the information, I believe that the submitted information is true, accurate and complete.
 I am aware that there are significant penalties for submitting false information including the possibility of fine and imprisonment.
 (See, 18 U.S.C.
 1001).